Norfolk Four: Clemency petitions filed in 2005; absolute pardons granted in 2017

 By 2005 the Norfolk Four had attracted support from the Innocence Project, and teams of pro bono attorneys from three different firms began to work on their legal appeals and clemency petitions.
 The work was supported by a 60-page report by the Academy Group, Inc., a Virginia forensic consulting firm.
 Based on its review of the evidence and confessions, it concluded that none of the Norfolk Four had been involved in the rape and murder of Moore-Bosko, and that Ballard was solely responsible as he had claimed.

 That year attorneys for Dick, Tice, and Williams petitioned for clemency on November 10, 2005, from Virginia governor Mark Warner, as they were each serving life sentences.
 Warner did not rule on the petition, but it was considered by his successor, Governor Tim Kaine.
 Several retired FBI agents supported the men's claims of innocence, as did eleven of the jurors who had initially publicly convicted Tice and Wilson.
 These jurors submitted affidavits in support of the sailors' clemency request before the Virginia State Parole Board, saying that they believed the men were innocent.
-Eventually some "10 former state attorney generals, more than 20 former FBI agents and 13 original jurors in two of the cases" publicly supported their innocence.
+Eventually some "10 former state attorneys general, more than 20 former FBI agents and 13 original jurors in two of the cases" publicly supported their innocence.